catalinred/catalinred.github.com/_posts/2010-11-14-css-gradients-quick-tutorial.markdown

 ## Conclusion

 Although CSS gradients are great, not all browsers support it (yet).
-So, you shouldn’t totally rely on CSS gradient when coding your web design and you should always use a fallback for it.
+So, you shouldn't totally rely on CSS gradient when coding your web design and you should always use a fallback for it.

 If you have anything to add, feel free to do it in the comments below.
 Let me know your opinion.